Lessons on longevity: Structural audit of a 20-year-old reinforced concrete building

 The building in context:

-• Significant corrosion of reinforcement bars
+• Severe corrosion of reinforcement bars

-• Vertical cracks across most peripheral columns
+• Vertical cracks in many peripheral columns

 • Longitudinal beam cracks